mlibrary/about-publishing/src/content/features/open-access-week-2021.md

         heading: Tune in Every Friday in October
         button_text: Learn More
         button_link: fulcrum.org
+      - type: highlight
+        text: >-
+          The second season of Michigan Publishing's limited podcast series explores  the theme of this year’s International Open Access Week, “It Matters How We Open Knowledge: Building Structural Equity.”
+Through this series, we will talk to a range of stakeholders*—*including students, authors, libraries, researchers, and publisers*—*addressing
+          questions around open access and the implications of open access for diversity, equity, inclusion, and accessibility.

+          Tune in every Friday in October to the latest episode.
+Subscribe wherever you get your podcasts so you’ll never miss a show.
   - heading: Open Access at Michigan Publishing
     subheading: Learn more
     content: